Use the create reverse task feature

 2. Wait until the reverse task has no latency, and then pause the reverse task.

-The reverse task synchronizes data that is written to the disaster recovery database back to the original production database.
+The reverse task synchronizes data written to the disaster recovery database back to the production database.

 3. After the reverse task is paused, you can start the original forward synchronization task.